Waiheke Island Auckland Region, New Zealand Travel Guide

 Always check the most current operating hours for attractions and restaurants, as these can vary seasonally.

-Waiheke's attractions present different experiences depending on the time of year.
+Waiheke's attractions present different experiences varying with the season.

 The busiest period, offering beach life and extended opening hours for many venues.